Broomrape in California Processing Tomatoes

 If Broomrape is discovered in a field the below specific actions should be taken to reduce the risk of future spread and to drive the needed research work forward:

-- As an industry we have the resources and the plan to do the needed research but we need more field sites and an accurate infestation baseline prior to field work starting.
+- As an industry we have the resources and the plan to do the needed research but we need more field sites and an accurate infestation baseline.
 If you, or someone you knows, has an impacted field please encourage them to get in contact with the CTRI (530-405-9469) prior to field burn-down.

 - A designated area for cleaning should be assigned and solely utilized.
 This area will be an at risk location for future broomrape emergence and should be monitored carefully.